 Scar Revision Consultation

 If you are interested in this procedure, the next step is to talk to a board-certified facial plastic surgeon with experience in scar reduction procedures.
-Dr. Joseph Russell is a Summa Cum Laude graduate of University of South Carolina School of Medicine.
+Dr. Joseph Russell is a Summa Cum Laude graduate of the University of South Carolina School of Medicine.
 After a five-year residency, he was accepted to and completed a prestigious facial plastic and reconstructive surgery fellowship in New York City.
 He offers a variety of plastic surgery and cosmetic procedures to people in his hometown of Charleston as well as the surrounding areas.
 A consultation with Dr. Russell is the next step to finding out more about scar and keloid revision surgeries.